-The lesson described in this chapter has been learned many times before: all knowledge can be traced to its roots, and ultimately to a seed.
+The lesson described in this chapter has been learned many times before: All knowledge can be traced to its roots and ultimately to a seed.
 For clinical transplantation, the historical beginning was Medawar's recognition that rejection is an immune reaction.
 Only two primary roots sprang from this seed.
 One was the demonstration by Billingham, Brent, and Medawar in 1953 that tolerance could be acquired by producing stem cell-driven hematolymphopoietic chimerism5; this concept ultimately led to bone marrow transplantation in humans.

-The other root was the demonstration during 1962-1963 that kidney allografts could consistently self-induce tolerance with the aid of immunosuppression30; all further developments in organ transplantation were derivative from this disments.
-The assumption reached by concensus in the early covery.
-The assumption reflected different immune mechaly60s that the two roots reflected different immune mechanisms led to inadequate explanations of organ allograft acnisms led to inadequate the meaning of successful bone marceptance and clouded the meaning of successful bone marrow transplantation.
+The other root was the demonstration during 1962-1963 that kidney allografts could consistently self-induce tolerance with the aid of immunosuppression30; all further developments in organ transplantation were derivative from this discovery.
+The assumption reached by consensus in the early 1960s that the two roots reflected different immune mechanisms led to inadequate explanations of organ allograft acceptance and clouded the meaning of successful bone marrow transplantation.

-The false assumption, which promptly became dogma, suddled succeeding generations of scientists and clinicians with a context that precluded the synthesis of a clarifying central principle of immunology which could be applied to all transplant, much less nontransplant, circumstances.
-After it was discovered in 1992 that organ recipients had persistent microchimerism, it was possible to see the essential commonality of organ and bone marrow transplantation, to relate observations after these procedures to the immune response to infectious diseases and neoplasms, and to explain the genesis of self-nonself discrimination.
+The false assumption, which promptly became dogma, saddled succeeding generations of scientists and clinicians with a context that precluded the synthesis of a clarifying central principle of immunology that could be applied to all transplant, much less nontransplant, circumstances.
+After it was discovered in 1992 that organ recipients had persistent microchimerism, it was possible to see the essential commonality of organ and bone marrow transplantation, to relate observations after these procedures to the immune response to infectious diseases and neoplasms, and to explain the genesis of self-nonself-discrimination.